Dalva Brothers Antiques, Antique Furniture, New York

 Late Louis XVI acajou suite attributed to Jacob

-Late Louis XVI acajou suite attributed to Jacob, consisting of four armchairs and a canapé.
+Superb late Louis XVI acajou suite consisting of four armchairs and a canapé, attributed to Georges Jacob, circa 1790.
 The exceptionally well carved pieces rest on finely spiraled legs raised on high toupie feet with unusual Egyptian style capitals composed of three overlapping layers of leaves.
-The rails are exquisitely carved with daisy-like flowers with eight petals in double molded rings separated by flowers with four petals between delicate vertical stems terminating in three round seeds.
+The rails are exquisitely carved with daisy-like flowers having eight petals in double molded rings separated by flowers with four petals between delicate vertical stems terminating in three round seeds.
 Each straight armrest terminates in a gadrooned urn on the top surface and is supported by a well carved seated sphinx figure whose braided hair is knotted to become a necklace.
 (This unusual feature also appears on the Egyptian busts found on the Louis XVI painted and gilded set made for Marie-Antoinette at Saint-Cloud by Sené.
 Part of the set is in the Metropolitan Museum of Art.)
 Each scrolled backrest of the chairs is carved on the outside surfaces with laurel leaves and seeds, on the inside with stylized scrolled vines, and on the back cross member with alternating anthemia and Egyptianized floral motifs.
 The back saber form legs are of square section.
 There is a large space between the backrest and seat, probably for fringe.
 The rear rail of one chair has incised lines laying out the pattern of the rail molding.
 [Small chips.]

 Literature: